How to Make Cuts With a Jigsaw

 For jigsaws, ceramic might well be the most difficult medium to work with.
 Ceramic is very brittle, and can easily crack when using power tools.
 To prevent this, make sure you’re carefully controlling the blade speed and letting the cutting edge slowly make its way through the ceramic.

-You also need to be using a specialist blade.
+You also need to be using a specialist cutting blade.
 Standard HSS or HCS teeth aren’t going to be enough.
-Instead, you want to equip a Tungsten Ceramic or diamond-tipped blade.
+Instead, you want to equip a Tungsten Ceramic or diamond-tipped blade for the best jigsaw cut.

 Plastic